rluu1/rluu1/README.md

 - 🧠 I'm learning React and Bootstrap.
 - 👯 I’m open to collaborate on any projects!
 - 💬 Ask me about my Major Qualifying Project!
-- ⚡ Fun Fact: I like drawing, cooking and traveling!
+- ⚡ Fun Fact: I like drawing, photography, cooking and traveling!

 ### *Languages & Technologies*
 <p align="center">